The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Introduction

-Next, we present some example nonlinearities $g$ that satisfy the assumptions \ref{A1}--\ref{A3}.
-In particular, one of our main results, Theorem~\ref{thmIP1}, will ensure that our example nonlinearities $g$ can be uniquely recovered from the DN map $\Lambda_{0,g}$ or more generally from the DN map $\Lambda_{q,g}$ for sufficiently nice potentials $q$.
-For simplicity, we restrict our examples to two space dimensions, but they can easily be generalized to higher dimensions. \begin{example}[Polynomial-type nonlinearities] Let $n=2$ and suppose that $s=\frac{\mathfrak{m}-1}{\mathfrak{m}}\in (0,1)$ for some $\mathfrak{m}\in\N_{\geq 2}$.
+To illustrate the scope of our results, we now present several example nonlinearities $g$ that satisfy assumptions \ref{A1}–\ref{A3}.
+One of our main results, Theorem~\ref{thmIP1}, ensures that each of these nonlinearities can be uniquely recovered from the DN map $\Lambda_{0,g}$, or more generally from $\Lambda_{q,g}$ for sufficiently regular potentials $q$.
+For clarity, we formulate our examples in two space dimensions, although they extend straightforwardly to higher dimensions. \begin{example}[Polynomial-type nonlinearities] Let $n=2$ and suppose that $s=\frac{\mathfrak{m}-1}{\mathfrak{m}}\in (0,1)$ for some $\mathfrak{m}\in\N_{\geq 2}$.
 Then, we have

 \begin{enumerate}[{(E.1.}1)] \item We may check that monomials of the form

 where $1\leq R\leq \min(\mathfrak{m-1},\sqrt{\mathfrak{m}+1})$ is an integer and $\alpha\in L^{\infty}(\Omega_T)$.
 This corresponds to the case $1\leq \gamma=r=R\leq \mathfrak{m}-1=\frac{2s}{n-2s}$, $2\leq m=R+1\leq \mathfrak{m}=\frac{n}{n-2s}$ and $0\leq k=R-1\leq \min(\mathfrak{m}/(R+1),\mathfrak{m}-1)$.
 Note that $R\leq \sqrt{\mathfrak{m}+1}$ guarantees $R-1\leq \mathfrak{m}/(R+1)$. \item If $\beta\vcentcolon =\mathfrak{m}/\mathfrak{r}\in\N$ for some integer $1\leq \mathfrak{r}\leq \mathfrak{m}-1$, then we may choose all polynomials of the form